Essential oils are powerful skin care ingredients. Here are the 8 best essential oils for the face, their benefits, plus how to use them.

 Essential oils are powerful, beneficial, and amazing skin care ingredients.
 They are also often misunderstood and misused.
 Especially when we’re talking about using essential oils on the face.

-But with those two little bottles, I was hooked.
+With those two little bottles, I was hooked.
 The potent impact essential oils had on the skin fascinated me.

 There’s an essential oil for that.